This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 Around July 19, Timothy Matlack of Pennsylvania eloquently engrossed the language of the Declaration on parchment paper.
 This became the true Declaration, the one signed by the delegates, and the version behind glass today at the National Archives.
 Matlack also added the “The unanimous Declaration of the thirteen united States of America” language in the title after all the states, including New York, agreed to ratify the language.

 John Hancock was again the first to sign the engrossed Declaration on August 2.
 He signed in large script so “King George can read that without spectacles.”
-Upon signing, Benjamin Franklin is reported to have said, “We must, indeed, all hang together or, most assuredly, we shall all hang separately.”
+Upon signing, Benjamin Franklin reportedly said, “We must, indeed, all hang together or, most assuredly, we shall all hang separately.”
 This was no laughing matter at the time.
 By agreeing to “mutually pledge to each other our Lives, our Fortunes and our sacred Honor” every man who signed was committing treason against Britain.
 The punishment for treason was death.

 Thomas Jefferson’s final words